-Among America's oldest and most comprehensive public universities, USC Columbia is the major research institution of the University of South Carolina system and its largest campus, enrolling approximately 34,000 students, including approximately 8,500 students in graduate and professional programs.
-At the heart of its mission lies the University's responsibility to state and society to promote the dissemination of knowledge, cultural enrichment, and an enhanced quality of life.
+Among America's oldest and most comprehensive public universities, USC Columbia is the major research institution of the University of South Carolina system and its largest campus, enrolling nearly 35,000 students, with over 8,000 of these in graduate and professional programs.
+At the heart of its mission lies the University's responsibility to the state and society to promote the dissemination of knowledge, cultural enrichment, and an enhanced quality of life.